 Shauna McVorran, M.D.

-MHSA Health Services Administration, Dalhousie University, Halifax, Nova Scotia, Canada 2005 to 2007
+MHSA Health Services Administration, Dalhousie University, Halifax, Nova Scotia, 2005 to 2007

 Internship: Internal Medicine, Icahn School of Medicine at Mt.
-Sinai (Queen's Hospital Program) Queans, New York, USA 2015 to 2016
+Sinai (Queen's Hospital Program) Queens, New York, 2015 to 2016

 The Department of Radiation Oncology has two physical locations in the Charleston area.
 In addition, we staff a remote community-based center with a physician and physicist further north.
 The downtown campus is located in two separate buildings adjacent to each other.